Maybenot: A Framework for Traffic Analysis Defenses

 \subsection{Parsing a Base Network Trace}

-Figure~\ref{fig:simulator:trace} shows an example network trace of ten first packets from WireGuard when visiting google.com and how to parse it.
-The trace is a string of lines, where each line is a packet with the format ``timestamp,direction,size\textbackslash n''.
-The timestamp is the number of nanoseconds since the start of the trace, the direction is either ``s'' for sent or ``r'' for received (from the perspective of the client), and the size is in bytes.
+Figure~\ref{fig:simulator:trace} shows a network trace with ten packets when visiting a website and how to parse it.
+The trace is a string of lines, where each line is a packet with the format ``timestamp,direction\textbackslash n''.
+The timestamp is the number of nanoseconds since the start of the trace, and the direction is either ``s'' for sent or ``r'' for received (from the client's perspective).

-To parse the trace, the simulator also takes a delay, which is the latency between the client and server.
-The delay is used to simulate \emph{event queues} for the client and server, such that the packets are sent and arrive at the client exactly as in the provided trace.
-This is a crude approximation of the network between the client and server and should probably be improved to make the simulator more useful in the long-term.
+To parse the trace, the simulator also takes a network model of the latency between the client and server.
+The network model is used to simulate \emph{event queues} for the client and server, so packets are sent and arrive at the client precisely as in the provided trace.
+This is a crude approximation of the network between the client and server and should be improved to make the simulator more useful in the long term.

-The resulting input trace is a queue of Maybenot events for the client and server.
-Note that the queue will be changed by the simulator (``mut''), so repeated simulations using the same queue need to clone it.
+The resulting input trace is a queue of Maybenot events.
+Note that the simulator will change the queue (``mut''), so repeated simulations using the same queue must clone it.